 - light sensitivity

-If you’re experiencing any unusual symptoms, especially if you’re returning from a trip to another country, you should consult your doctor.
-They will work with you to determine the cause of your symptoms.
+If you’re experiencing any unusual symptoms, especially if you’re returning from a trip to another country, consult your doctor.
+They’ll work with you to determine the cause of your symptoms.

 Diagnostic tests will be necessary to identify the culprit: